 You want SERVICE.
 With the Marken Law Group, PS, you get personal service as well as the security of working with an experienced Social Security disability attorney.
 We can help you walk through the process of filing your claim without any payment to our firm.

 The maximum Federal Supplemental Security Income (SSI) payment changes year to year.
-As of 2020, the monthly maximum SSI amount is $783 for a qualified individual and $1,175 for a qualified individual with a qualified spouse.
+As of 2021, the monthly maximum amount SSI recipients can receive is $794 for a qualified individual and $1,191 for a qualified individual with a qualified spouse.